GabeALopez/GabeALopez.github.io/content/posts/automation-mindset-a-how-to.md

 See?
 That wasn’t so bad.

-Now, how can *you* start thinking about automation—whether in your daily routine, your job, or even your own business?
+Now, how can *you* start thinking about automation.
+Whether in your daily routine, your job, or even your own business?

 ### Step 1: Identify repetitive tasks

 Start by noticing what you do over and over again.
 Do you copy/paste data between apps?
 Keep retyping the same thing into a spreadsheet?
 That’s your automation opportunity.

-If you find yourself saying, “Not this again,” congrats—you’ve found something you can probably automate.
+If you find yourself saying, “Not this again,” congrats, you’ve found something you can probably automate.

 ### Step 2: Ask, “Can a program do this for me?”